sbergwall/RobocopyPS/docs/Start-RoboCopy.md

 ```

 ### -Confirm
-Prompts you for confirmation before running the cmdlet.
+Prompts you for confirmation before running the function.

 ```yaml
 Type: SwitchParameter